frreri/CharacterInfo/README.md

 Before running the application, create the required database tables by running create_tables.py

 Right now the application does not contain database table creation for some of its features.
-I will change all database communication to SQLAlchemy in the near future which will fix that.
+I will change all database communication to SQLAlchemy in the future which will fix that.

-User accounts and logged in features are in the works.
+User accounts and logged in features are on hold for now.

+Current work in progress is the frer.se/token page

+SQL for table creation for parts of the site using mysql.connector: create table goldhistory(date DATE, GoldHigh VARCHAR(12), Region VARCHAR(2), gold_int INT(8), PRIMARY KEY (date));
+More to be added...